Category Archives: Refractive issues

 How Are Scleral Lenses used?

-At Total Eye Care Dr. Driscoll has used scleral lenses to treat many conditions such as irregular astigmatism, keratoconus, high myopia, dry eye syndrome, and complications related to LASIK and PRK.
+At Total Eye Care, Dr. Driscoll has used scleral contact lenses to treat many conditions such as irregular astigmatism, keratoconus, high myopia, dry eye syndrome, and complications related to LASIK and PRK.
 Because of their size, sclerals are quite comfortable.
 Patients often report the comfort being similar to that of a soft contact lens.
 Most patients with irregular corneas will see better with a scleral lens than with glasses.

 Dr. Driscoll Attends International Orthokeratology Academy Meeting